cksapp/Datto-DBPool_Refresh/README.md

 # DBPool_Refresh

  PowerShell script to `Refresh` all child containers in Datto (Kaseya) DBPool, this can be combined with Scheduled Tasks in Windows or a Cron job to automate the refresh script on a set interval.
-The recommended is ~30 mins. prior to the start of your shift.
+The recommended is ~30 - 60 minutes prior to the start of your shift.

 ## Script